KMKfw/kmk_firmware/docs/en/OLED_Display.md

 keyboard.extensions.append(oled)
 ```
 ### X and Y anchors
-It's helpfull with positioning of text.
+It's helpfull with positioning of text.\
-The values can be set "T" for Top, "M" for Middle and "B" for Bottom for X axis as well as "L" for Left, "M" for Middle and "R" for Right for Y axis.
+The values can be set `T` for Top, `M` for Middle and `B` for Bottom for X axis as well as `L` for Left, `M` for Middle and `R` for Right for Y axis.

-It sets the anchor point of given text and your text is moved and placed basing on this anchor point.
+It sets the anchor point of the given text, and the text is moved and placed based on this anchor point.\
 For example for text in top right corner you need to set its anchor points Top Right and move text to far right position.

 For some more info about anchors check [Adafruit site](https://learn.adafruit.com/circuitpython-display-support-using-displayio/text).
 But keep in mind that KMK operates with `T`, `M`,`B` and `L`, `M`, `R` strings, not numbers.

 ```python